DK King of Swing: Reception

 DK: King of Swing has received mixed reception, garnering an aggregate score of 71.85% on GameRankings based on 39 reviews.
-IGN gave the game a score of 7.8 out of 10, criticizing the cartoon-style graphics as being a big step back from the pre-rendered 3D rendered graphics featured in the Donkey Kong Country series.
-However, they considered DK: King of Swing as an example of a Nintendo game attempting something that's both unique and familiar at the same time.
+IGN gave the game a score of 7.8 out of 10, criticizing the cartoon-style graphics as being a big step back from the pre-rendered 3D rendered graphics featured in the Donkey Kong Country series, but they considered DK: King of Swing an example of a Nintendo game attempting something that is both unique and familiar at the same time.

 Legacy

 A sequel to DK: King of Swing, titled DK: Jungle Climber, was released in 2007 for the Nintendo DS.
 It received favorable reviews and was generally considered an improvement over King of Swing.